shrinerb/shrine/doc/plugins/derivation_endpoint.md

 ### Content Disposition

 The derivation response includes the [`Content-Disposition`] header.
-By default the disposition is set to `inline`, while the download filename is generated from derivation name, arguments and source file id.
+By default the disposition is set to `inline`, with download filename generated from derivation name, arguments and source file id.
 These values can be changed with the `:disposition` and `:filename` options:

 ```rb
 plugin :derivation_endpoint,